life-and-dev/son/son-of-god.draft.md

 > Thus it is written, "The first man Adam became a living being"; the last Adam became a life-giving spirit. -- 1 Corinthians 15:45 (ESV)

-But like Ishmael and Isaac, only Isaac was considered **the** son of Abraham — not because of biological uniqueness, but because of his **legal position** as the rightful heir (Genesis 21:10-12).
-Similarly, Jesus is **the** Son of God because of His **legal position as the worthy heir**, not because of some incarnation theology.

 ### Incarnation Is Not a Biblical Concept

 The doctrine of incarnation — that God transformed Himself into human form or "took on flesh" — is not found in Scripture.
 The Bible never mentions: